zhadtech/website/README.md

 The theme and configuration files in this repository are licensed under the MIT License.
 Private content stored in submodules is not covered by this license and remains proprietary to Zhad.

+## Note from Author

+Originally, this was supposed to be my study notes.
+However, it finally dawned on me that drawing mindmaps in an MD file has a lot of friction.
+And as you know, friction generates heat.
+Well, with all that, this is still a great tool to use.
+It's great for organizing your thoughts, ideas, and projects.
+You own everything.
+There are ways to capture interaction, but that's a story for another day.
+Everything here is packaged and comes with a manual, void of distractions.
+Feel free to drop me a message in the discussion.
+I'd be happy to engage.